The Medieval cavalry was the part of the medieval army that consisted of mounted soldiers or horsemen.

-In any combat, medieval cavalry was the most mobile part of the army and played a decisive role in outcome of the battle.
-While military forces also used various other animals for riding, such as camels and mules, these groups of riders were not called cavalry.
+In any combat, medieval cavalry was the most mobile part of the army and played a decisive role in the outcome of the battle.
+While military forces also used various other animals for ridings, such as camels and mules, these groups of riders were not called cavalry.

-The Cavalry has been part of the military since the ancient times and the use of chariots was common even before the Iron Age.
-It was used by such civilisations as India, Egypt, Assyria, Greece, and Rome.
+The Cavalry has been part of the military since ancient times and the use of chariots was common even before the Iron Age.
+It was used by such civilizations as India, Egypt, Assyria, Greece, and Rome.

-The weapons and tools of medieval cavalry also began to be improved from this period onwards and the conventional Roman saddle was replaced by the Scythian model which used pommel and cantle.
+The weapons and tools of medieval cavalry also began to be improved from this period onwards and the conventional Roman saddle was replaced by the Scythian model which used a pommel and cantle.

 The general term used to describe the medieval cavalry horse used in the battles was “charger”.
 Some of the preferred horse breeds included stallions, mares, and geldings.

 In the ancient world, three main types of cavalry were used: light cavalry, riders, and those armed with javelins.
-During the medieval times, in the main, two types of medieval cavalry were called light cavalry and heavy cavalry.
+During medieval times, the main, two types of medieval cavalry were called light cavalry and heavy cavalry.

 Other than the use of good horses, successful medieval cavalry also needed extensive training.
-Important components of the medieval cavalry training included horse riding and efficient use of weapons on horseback.
+Important components of medieval cavalry training included horse riding and the efficient use of weapons on horseback.
 Further training was required for cavalry tactics of multiple types.

 On the battleground, medieval cavalry played decisive roles with its use of tactics.
 The light cavalry played important role in scouting, skirmishing, and performing outpost duties while heavy medieval cavalry used tactics of using lances and ranged weapons during the main battle.

 Various formations were used by medieval cavalry on the battleground and these formations continued to evolve over time.
 One of the most important cavalry formations was encircling the enemy and engaging them in close combat.

 Medieval cavalry played a decisive role during various famous medieval battles.
 One such battle was the Battle of Manzikert in 1071 where the Turk cavalry inflicted a decisive defeat on the Byzantine armies.

-Medieval cavalry was one of the most important components of medieval armies and played decisive role in many important battles.
+Medieval cavalry was one of the most important components of medieval armies and played a decisive role in many important battles.
 Various tactics and formations were used by the medieval cavalry and these tactics evolved over time.
 Extensive training was used to train a successful medieval cavalry with expert soldiers.